mugglim/build-your-own-tanstack-query/docs/en.md

 ### Query

-The Query object manages server state.
+Query manages server state.
 Server state management involves storing and fetching server state.
-It supports the observer pattern, allowing subscribers to receive events whenever the server state changes.
+Query also supports the observer pattern.
+It allows subscribers to receive events whenever the server state changes.

 > How does the server state fetching logic work?

-The Query object provides a fetch method to fetch server state.
-The server state fetching logic uses the queryFn function, which is passed when Query object is created.
-To avoid repeated server state requests every time the fetch method is called, the promise member variable is used to manage the request's state.
-Below is a breakdown of how the promise member variable works during the request lifecycle:
+Query provides `fetch` method to fetch server state.
+It uses the queryFn of the Query.
+To avoid repeated requests, Query uses `promise` member variable.
+Here is a breakdown of how the promise works during the request.

-- **Request Initiated**: A Promise object, created based on the queryFn function, is assigned to the promise member variable.
+- **Request Initiated**: A Promise object, created based on the queryFn function, is assigned to the promisee.
-- **Request In Progress**: The value of the promise member variable is returned (a new Promise object is not created).
+- **Request In Progress**: The value of the promise is returned (a new Promise object is not created).
-- **Request Completed**: The promise member variable is reset to null.
+- **Request Completed**: The promise is reset to null.

 > How does staleTime work?

-The time when the server state was last updated is stored in the lastUpdated member variable as a timestamp.
-Before the fetch method executes, the value of `Date.now() - lastUpdated` is compared with staleTime.
+Query uses the `lastUpdated` member variable.
+Before the fetch method is executed, the value of `Date.now() - lastUpdated` is compared with staleTime.
 This comparison determines whether the fetch method should be executed.

 ```jsx
 const diffUpdatedAt = Date.now() - lastUpdated;